isomerpages/nlb-mobile-guide/get-started-with/PressReader.md

 }
 </style>
 </head>

+PressReader is an international digital newsstand that lets you read over 7,000 of the world’s leading newspapers and magazines from more than 100 countries.
+These include international newspapers such as <i>The Washington Post, The Guardian, Bloomberg Businessweek</i> (Asia), and local publications such as <i>Female, Women’s Weekly, and Singapore Tatler</i>.
 <body>

-<font size="10">PressReader is an international digital newsstand that lets you read over 7,000 of the world’s leading newspapers and magazines from more than 100 countries.
-These include international newspapers such as <i>The Washington Post, The Guardian, Bloomberg Businessweek (Asia)</i>, and local publications such as <i>Female, Women’s Weekly, and Singapore Tatler</i>.</font>

 <h2>Getting Started</h2>
 <p></p>
 <button class="accordion">How do I get complimentary access to PressReader?</button>